christianromarserad/AcutePediatricsOrientation/README.md

 * Sign materials
 * Print training package

-### Development set up (This project only works for Microsoft SQL Server or Azure SQL Database):
+### Development set up (This project only works with Microsoft SQL Server or Azure SQL Database):
 * Publish the Database project to SQL Express.
-(This will also insert login credentials from above for testing)
+(This will also the insert login credentials from above for testing)
 * If you wish to publish the database to a different server, make sure to change the connection string in appsettings.json